-Jon Kabat-Zinn forever changed the perception of meditation in the western world after he founded the Mindfulness-Based Stress Reduction Clinic at the University of Massachusetts in 1979.
-It is from here where Kabat-Zinn, who is a celebrated figure in meditation communities and a decorated molecular biologist, began studying the affects meditation and mindfulness have on individuals’ levels of stress.
-As we previously pointed out, many of the physical, psychological and cognitive ailments examined throughout the article have roots that trace back to problematic stress levels, and it is for this reason that the evidence-based research showing how meditation and mindfulness reduces stress levels is so important.
+Jon Kabat-Zinn forever changed the perception of meditation in the Western world after he founded the Mindfulness-Based Stress Reduction Clinic at the University of Massachusetts in 1979.
+It is from here where Kabat-Zinn, who is a celebrated figure in meditation communities and a decorated molecular biologist, began studying the effects meditation and mindfulness have on individuals’ levels of stress.
+As we previously pointed out, many of the physical, psychological, and cognitive ailments examined throughout the article have roots that trace back to problematic stress levels, and it is for this reason that the evidence-based research showing how meditation and mindfulness reduce stress levels is so important.

 2.)
 Improves Emotional Intelligence (EI) Skills: